eeeds/Airbnb-project/README.md

     UPDATED_AT
 FROM src_hosts
 ```
-## Change how dim tables where be materialized
+## Change how dim tables will be materialized
 ## In the dbt_project.yml file, change the materialized_views section
 ```
 models: